 Focus on the positive: When you talk with your mom about moving, don’t focus on all the reasons she can’t stay in her house.
 You especially don’t want to tell her she can’t stay where she is.
 As true as that might be, if you tell her that, she will feel like you’re taking away her independence.
 Instead, talk about all of the benefits of moving to a smaller, more affordable place.
 You could say something like, “Mom, wouldn’t it be great if you were in an apartment and there was someone to fix things whenever they weren’t working right?
 Wouldn’t it be nice if there were people right down the hall you could visit with or who could lend you some sugar if you run out?
 Wouldn’t it be great if you could spend less on housing each month so you’d have more money to pay some of your debt and things wouldn’t be so stressful?”
 Sometimes just letting your parent know that you don’t have any attachment to the home can help.

 The other issue you mentioned is whether selling your mother’s house would impact her Social Security disability benefits.
+Those unsure about the particulars of these disability benefits may want to get in touch with Crest SSD to see if they can shed light on the situation and even help you potentially file a successful application.
 In general, if she is receiving benefits for a physical or mental disability that prevents her from working, proceeds from a home sale likely would not affect her benefits.
 However, rules for income-based government benefit programs vary from state to state.
 So you and your mom need to do the following:

 - Meet with an attorney who specializes in Social Security disability benefits